2012–2013 Cypriot financial crisis: Context

 The United States' subprime mortgage crisis in 2007–2008 led to a domino effect of negative consequences in the global economy including the European Union.
 The Cypriot economy went into recession in 2009, as the economy shrank by 1.67%, with large falls specifically in the tourism and shipping sectors which caused rising unemployment.
 Economic growth between 2010 and 2012 was weak and failed to reach its pre-2009 levels.
 Commercial property values declined by approximately 30%.
 Non-performing loans rose to a reported 6.1% in 2011, increasing pressure on the banking system.
 With a small population and modest economy, Cyprus had a large offshore banking industry.
 Compared to a nominal GDP of €19.5bn ($24bn) the banks had amassed €22 billion of Greek private-sector debt with bank deposits of $120bn, including $60bn from Russian corporations.
-Russian oligarch Dmitry Rybolovlev owned a 10% stake in Bank of Cyprus.
+Russian oligarch Dmitry Rybolovlev owned a 10% stake in the Bank of Cyprus.

 Cyprus banks first came under severe financial pressure as bad debt ratios rose.
 Former Laiki CEO Efthimios Bouloutas admitted that his bank was probably insolvent as early as 2008, even before Cyprus entered the Eurozone.
 The banks were then exposed to a haircut of upwards of 50% in 2011, during the Greek government-debt crisis, leading to fears of a collapse of the Cypriot banks.
 The Cypriot state, unable to raise liquidity from the markets to support its financial sector, requested a bailout from the European Union.

 Progress on fiscal and structural reforms was slow.
 After a serious accidental explosion in July 2011 at the Evangelos Florakis Naval Base, the major credit rating agencies downgraded the country's rating in September.
 Yields on its long-term bonds rose above 12% and there was concern that the country would be unable to stabilize its banks.